antistatique/drupal-bamboo-twig/README.md

   - You need to "Use Token".
   - You need to "Create an absolute URL from a theme".
   - You need to "Retrieve the Extension file from given mimeType".
+  - You want to use a twig module which is design to works on multilingual websites.
   - You want to use a twig module that follows all the best practices.
   - You want to use a twig module that ensure stability with tests.
   - You want to use a twig module that will be compatible Drupal 9.